25077667/NSYSU_Operating_System/hw2/part1.md

 Any order for this four lines.
 Because they will compete.

 But before print "B = 1", must went to `fork` again(Line 18).
 Be careful the `fork()` function is expensive.
 Printing "B = 1"(Line 20) will be executed behind the `fork`(Line 18).
-So, A has high probability goes before printing B.
+So, A has a high probability goes before printing B.

 Consider the race in B, C and D.
 C and D are created by `fork` too.
-But after forking this two process, they called "pthread", which is also an expensive function call.
+But after forking this two processes, they called "pthread", which is also an expensive function call.
-Hence, B has high probability goes before C and D.
+Hence, B has a high probability goes before C and D.

 Good, then consider C and D.
 C and D are in the different process.
-Both C and D have their own thread.(Same function definition but in different process) The thread is created to increase the global variable called `value` then join the thread.
+Both C and D have their own thread.(Same function definition but in different process) The thread is created to increase the global variable called `value` then `join` the thread.
 After the thread join, print C and D.
 Therefore, C and D will compete by scheduler.